 Introduction

-Do we stay awake for long hours during the night?
-Do we find it difficult to fall asleep even when we are exhausted?
-Do we go to bed ready to sleep but cannot do so?
+Do we stay awake for long hours during the night, find it difficult to fall asleep even when we are exhausted and do we go to bed ready to sleep but cannot do so?
 Do we fall asleep but wake up multiple times during the night?
-We may be suffering from sleep initiating or sleep maintenance insomnia.
+We may be suffering from insomnia particularly sleep-initiating or sleep-maintenance insomnia.
 It affects our sleep quality and other parts of our life and health.
 Read more about these types of insomnia, their treatment, and what we can do about it.

-An issue where one cannot sleep even when they want to characterises sleep initiating insomnia.
+An issue where one cannot sleep even when they want to characterise sleep-initiating insomnia.
 People eventually fall asleep, but the excessive time taken causes a reduction in sleep and reduces R.E.M.’s sleep capability, which is essential for recovery after a difficult day.

 Numerous triggers, including sudden stressors, changes in sleep routine, changes in lifestyle, and changes in location and environment not conducive for sleep, can trigger sleep-onset insomnia.
 High regular intake of stimulants, lack of exercise, poor diet, and numerous distractions and devices in the room hinder sleep.